Guide to the Papers of Charles and John Ulm

 In 1927 Ulm and Charles Kingsford Smith circumnavigated Australia in a Bristol Tourer in 10 days and five hours, more than halving the existing record.
 The pair then planned the first trans-Pacific flight from the United States of America to Australia.
 On 31 May 1928 with two American crewmen, they flew the Southern Cross from Oakland, California and reached Brisbane on 9 June after 83 hours and 19 minutes flying time.
 In September of that year, the pair made the first trans-Tasman flight, from Sydney to Christchurch, New Zealand, in 14 hours.

 In December 1928 Ulm and Kingsford Smith formed Australian National Airways (ANA) to operate unsubsidised passenger, mail and freight services.
 In March 1929 the pair decided to fly to London to buy aircraft and were lost for 13 days after the Southern Cross was forced to land near the north-west coast of Australia.
 At the time, there were rumours that the two planned the disappearance for a publicity stunt.
 Whilst the pair did resume their flight to England on 25 June, Ulm continued to primarily devote himself to managing ANA.
 Due to the Depression, the company went into liquidation in February 1933.
-Ulm brought one of the remaining aeroplanes and called it Faith in Australia.
+Ulm bought one of the remaining aeroplanes and called it Faith in Australia.

 Flying the Faith in Australia, Ulm took part in a number of important expeditions.
-In 1933 he flew to England with Sir Gordon Taylor as part of an around the world trip.
-The trip was aborted and the pair returned to Australia creating a new world record of six days, 17 hours and 56 minutes.
+In 1933 he flew to England with 'Scotty' Allan and Sir Gordon Taylor as part of an around the world trip.
+The trip was aborted and the three returned to Australia creating a new world record of six days, 17 hours and 56 minutes.
 In April 1934 Ulm flew the first official mail from Australia to New Zealand, and in August he carried the first official airmail from Australia to New Guinea and back.

 In September 1934 Ulm formed Great Pacific Airways Limited, in the hope of establishing an air service between Australia, Canada and the United States.
 He bought an Airspeed Envoy, Stella Australis, and on 3 December 1934, with a crew of two, Ulm flew from Oakland to Hawaii.
 Stella Australis failed to arrive.
 Despite an extensive sea search, no trace of the plane or the crew was ever found.